Selected publications

 DOI: 10.1038/s41586-019-1112-8

-Dr. Osuna obtained her PhD with academic honors in 2010 at the University of Girona (Spain), and moved to the University of California, Los Angeles (USA) with a Marie Curie International Outgoing Fellowship (IOF).
-She obtained a JdC postdoctoral contract at the UdG, a 5-year RyC contract (RYC-2014-16846), and recently an ICREA Research position.
+Sílvia Osuna received her PhD in 2010 from the University of Girona (UdG) at the Institut de Química Computacional (IQC).
+In 2010, she moved to the group of Prof. Houk at the University of California, Los Angeles (UCLA) with a Marie Curie postdoctoral fellowship.
+She obtained a JdC postdoctoral contract at the UdG, a 5-year RyC contract (RYC-2014-16846), and in 2018 an ICREA Research position.

 Billions of years of evolution have made enzymes superb catalysts capable of accelerating reactions by several orders of magnitude.
 The underlying physical principles of their extraordinary catalytic power still remains highly debated, which makes the alteration of natural enzyme activities towards synthetically useful targets a tremendous challenge for modern chemical biology.
 The routine design of enzymes will, however, have large socio-economic benefits, as because of the enzymatic advantages the production costs of many drugs will be reduced and will allow industries to use environmentally friendly alternatives.
 The goal of our group is to make the routine design of proficient enzymes possible.